la3lma/midibridge/README.md

 ----
 Accept incoming MIDI events either through Firebase, REST POST or UDP packets, and send them to some MIDI destination as seen from the server that runs the bridge.
+It's tested on a mac laptop, and nowhere else.

 How it's done
 ----